Netherlands (European Parliament constituency): 2004

 The 2004 European election was the sixth election to the European Parliament and the sixth for the Netherlands.
 The election was held on 10 June 2004.
 The ruling centre-right parties, the Christian Democratic Appeal and the People's Party for Freedom and Democracy polled poorly, while the opposition Labour Party and Socialist Party gained ground.
 The anti-fraud party Europe Transparent of whistle blower Paul van Buitenen unexpectedly won two seats.

 2009

 The 2009 European election was the seventh election to the European Parliament and the seventh for the Netherlands.

 2014

 The 2014 European election was the eighth election to the European Parliament and the eighth for the Netherlands.
 The Christian Democratic Appeal won the most seats and was seen as the winner of the 2014 elections, but was overtaken by Democrats 66 in terms of numbers of votes.
 The Christian Democratic Appeal won an extra seat thanks to their electoral alliance with Christian Union – Reformed Political Party (Christian Union-SGP).
 The eurosceptic Party for Freedom (PVV) was the biggest loser, although it only lost 1 seat.

 In contrast to other European countries, the eurosceptic movement did worse than in previous elections.

 2019

 The 2019 European election was the ninth election to the European Parliament and the ninth for the Netherlands.

+2024

+The 2024 European election was the tenth overall and in the Netherlands, and it was held on 6 June.
+The Labour Party and GroenLinks participated with the combined GroenLinks–PvdA list and received a plurality of 8 seats or 21% of the vote.
+The Party for Freedom, which had not won any seats in the previous election, came in second with 6 seats or 17% of the vote.
+The Farmer–Citizen Movement, Volt Netherlands, and New Social Contract secured European Parliament seats for the first time, while the Christian Union, Forum for Democracy, and 50PLUS lost their representation.
+Voter turnout rose to 46.2%.